geraldnguyen/geraldnguyen.github.com/content/blog/2021-10-01-code-review-interview.md

 ```

 Our goal is not to find someone with the same coding standard or preference, but someone serious about code quality and maintainability.
-We normally share them the code and ask their opinions of what was done well, what not and how they would fix them (aka code suggestion)
+We seek their opinions of what was done well, what not and how they would fix them (aka code suggestion)

 Checkout the code from [https://github.com/geraldnguyen/kitchensink](https://github.com/geraldnguyen/kitchensink/blob/main/java/src/main/java/example/codereview/PrefixSuffixProblem.java)